drcgjung/BAMMModels/README.md

 # Aspect Model Repository for Catena-X Project
 The repository contains the aspect models based on [BAMM](https://openmanufacturingplatform.github.io/sds-documentation/bamm-specification/snapshot/index.html) for the Catena-X project.
-They are also available in the Catena-X Semantic Hub, available [here](https://catenaxintaksportal.germanywestcentral.cloudapp.azure.com/home/semantichub).
-The hub is a great place to browse existing models, and receive rendered views (diagrams, and human readable documentation) on them.
+They are also available in an instance of the [Catena-X Semantic Hub](https://catenaxintaksportal.germanywestcentral.cloudapp.azure.com/home/semantichub).
+The Semantic Hub is a great place to browse existing models, and receive rendered views (diagrams, and human readable documentation) on them.

 # Using the models
 The models can locally be processed with the [BAMM CLI](https://openmanufacturingplatform.github.io/sds-documentation/sds-documentation/index.html).
 It allows you to generate different artifacts (diagrams, example payload, java class files) out of it.

-to generate the usual set of artifacts this repository also contains a script, `generate.sh` which automates some steps, and might be useful for your task.
+To generate the commonly used set of artifacts, this repository also contains a script, `generate.sh`, which automates some steps, and might be useful for your task.
-The repository also contains a script, `generate.sh`, which you can use to generate a set of artifacts out of the models.

 Example call for the Material.ttl aspect
 ```